 I've removed the fluff so every concept is simple to understand.
 You're going to feel like everything just "clicks" together.

 The responsibility is then on you to do the work and ship, every week; and that, my friend, is not easy.

-> There's a reason why I run STFO twice a year — I give everything I've got for you to succeed.
+There's a reason why I don't run the STFO program every month — I give everything I've got for you to succeed.
 You're joining a community of folks with the same values.

-> It's also your responsibility to care personally for each member and while challenging them directly with thoughtful feedback.
+It's also your responsibility to care personally for each member and while challenging them directly with thoughtful feedback.

 No busy work; you're not coming back to school.

 The weekly assignments guide you through taking action on yourself and your business.